 – We work with technical experts and other stakeholders to outline the standards that businesses need to reach in order to become Fair Tax accredited

 – We work with businesses of all sizes, from independent high street shops to large multinationals, to help them achieve those standards

 – We work to raise public awareness of the Fair Tax Mark and accredited businesses in order to bring Fair Tax businesses and consumers together

 – We provide bespoke research and advisory services

 When we launched in 2014, we gave interested people the opportunity to become investor members.
-It’s thanks in large part to their support and contributions that the Fair Tax Mark exists today.
+It’s thanks in large part to their support and contributions that the Fair Tax Foundation exists today.
 We’re not currently accepting new investors.
 If you’d like to be kept up-to-date on this, please be sure to sign up to our mailing list.

 You can also view our governing document.

 The majority of the Fair Tax Foundation’s income is derived from trading activity and the assessment and licensing of business to our accreditation standards; however, grant funding has also made a significant contribution to our growth and impact.

 In particular, we are deeply appreciate of the crucial support we have received from the Joseph Rowntree Charitable Trust, the Joffe Charitable Trust, Friends Provident Foundation, the Network for Social Change, the Barrow Cadbury Trust, Luminate and Trust for London.

 We think it’s important that accreditation standards, think tanks and public policy campaigns should be open and honest as to their sources of grant funding.
 As of 2017, we disclose this in a systematic fashion (taking account of the guidance of Transparify) alongside our annual Financial Statements.